-One reason behind the Santiago Center’s achievements is that it has focused its programs on topics that have concrete and long-term impact in Chile as it seeks to introduce new issues and discussions in the public policy agenda.
-Among them are Population Aging, Biomedical Engineering, Renewable Energies, Antibiotic-Resistance, Waste to energy processes, e-policy, and Business Ethics.
-The novelty of these topics helps the Center compete with the increasing number of conferences and public events put together by other institutions.
+The Santiago Center’s activities focus on topics that have a concrete and long-term impact in Chile as it seeks to introduce new issues and discussions into the public policy agenda.
+These include diversity and inclusion, population aging, renewable energies, e-policy and business ethics.
+The novelty of these topics helps the Center compete with the increasing number of conferences and public events offered by other institutions.

 Given Chile’s privileged position as a natural laboratory for work in fields such as climate studies, volcanology, glaciology and seismology, the Center has placed special emphasis on the earth sciences in collaboration with the Lamont-Doherty Earth Observatory (LDEO).

 Another area on which the Center has focused is architecture where it has a strong local team of alumni from the Columbia Graduate School of Architecture, Planning and Preservation (GSAPP) that has created a Santiago Research Cell.
 With the Center’s collaboration and support, it has organized a number of events, exhibitions and faculty visits around themes such as the cities of the future, post-earthquake reconstruction and the use of water in public spaces.